 We would like to try to explain some of the complexities of music use and royalty free music.
 We’ve tried to make this as short as we could:

-Most music composers and publishers are members of various composers’ rights societies.
-Some societies oversee and look after the composers’ works with regards to physical manufacturing of products that contain their music.
-These rights are called “Mechanical rights“.
-Other societies oversee and look after the composers’ works with regards to broadcasting and public performance of their music.
-These rights are called “Performance rights”
+Most music composers and publishers are members of various composers’ rights organizations.
+These organizations oversee and look after the composers’ works with regards to the manufacturing of physical products that contain their music, and/or with regards to broadcasting and public performance of their music.

-But many composers are members of a Performing Rights Organization (PRO).
-These PRO’s look after the composers and publishers rights to receive royalties when their music is broadcast or played in public.
+Many, though not all, music composers are members of a Performing Rights Organization (PRO).
+These PRO’s look after the composers and publishers’ rights to receive royalties when their music is broadcast or played in public.
 It means that anybody who broadcasts their music, or plays it in public (for example, at a trade show, or in a sports arena), need to obtain a license from their country’s performance royalty collection society.
 In most cases, this does not affect you (our customer) in any way, because the broadcasters already have this license and therefore no additional fees are actually payable by anybody.

-So, whilst the music is not entirely free of all strings, it is still fair to call it royalty-free because neither the producer, nor the broadcaster (who already has an annual license) has to pay any royalties.
+So, whilst the music is not entirely free of all strings, it is still fair to call it royalty-free because neither the content producer nor the broadcaster (who already has an annual license) has to pay any royalties.

 The only time an actual additional expense would come into this situation would be if you decide to broadcast the music yourself, and you don’t already have a broadcasting license.
 For example, at a concert or at some kind of venue that doesn’t already have a PRO license.
 Some countries also consider telephone music-on-hold to be a “broadcast” – other countries do not.

 As far as trade shows or sports events, here you would expect the venue/hall to already have a license from their country’s performance royalty organization, but you may want to check that.